peass-ng/PEASS-ng/README.md

 - Add more checks
 - Mantain updated the list of vulnerable SUID binaries
-- Mantain update all the blacklists used to color the output
+- Mantain updated all the blacklists used to color the output

 If you want to help with any of this, youu can do it using github issues or you can submit a pull request.